mudbugmedia/critical-path-css-rails/README.md

 This gem assumes that you'll load the rest of the CSS asyncronously.
 At the moment, the suggested way is to use the [loadcss-rails](https://github.com/michael-misshore/loadcss-rails) gem.

-This gem uses [PhantomJS](https://github.com/colszowka/phantomjs-gem) and [Penthouse](https://github.com/pocketjoso/penthouse) to generate the critical CSS.
+This gem uses [Penthouse](https://github.com/pocketjoso/penthouse) to generate the critical CSS.

 ## Update